UNFmontreal/Dcm2Bids/docs/tutorial/first-steps.md

     ```

-Now, Dcm2bids new feature `--auto_extract_entities` will help you with this
+Now, dcm2bids' `--auto_extract_entities` feature will help you with this
-specific situations.
-Following BIDS naming scheme fieldmaps need to be named
+specific situation.
+Following the BIDS schema, fieldmap EPI files can
+optionally use the standard `dir` entity in their filename (for example,
+`sub-ID01_dir-AP_epi`). dcm2bids can derive this `dir` value automatically
+from the phase-encoding information in the sidecar, so you do **not** need
+to specify `dir-AP`, `dir-PA`, etc. yourself in the config file.

-with a dir entity.
-If you take a look each json file you'll find in their
-respective sidecar PhaseEncodedDirection a different direction
+If you look at each JSON file, you will find in their respective sidecar a
+`"PhaseEncodingDirection"` field that differs between the fieldmaps:

 === "Command"